-It is easier and quicker to manage appointments and request repeat prescriptions via our online service.
+It is easier and quicker to request repeat prescriptions via our online service.
 Simply log in and select an option.
 If Patient Access is unavailable you are advised to request your prescription or arrange your appointment using alternative methods.

 Please allow at least 48 hours ( 2 working days ) before collecting your Prescription.
 We do not accept telephone requests for repeat prescriptions.
 Requests for repeat prescriptions should not be made more than ten days in advance.
 Please note that if you request your prescription after 6:00pm you must allow another working day.

 A simple online and mobile solution designed to help patients get the right healthcare they need at the right time.
 Developed by local GPs and leading IT company, Sensely.
 Using the app can help patients take more control of their own health.

 Sometimes the GP is not the most appropriate Healthcare Professional to deal with your ailment.
 Please see the information on see a Doctor or Healthcare Professional, which might help you decide whether a GP appointment is truly necessary or whether it might be better for you to see a Pharmacist, Optician, Dentist or other Healthcare Professional.
 You can even self-refer for some services without seeing your GP.

 For real life-threatening emergencies such as those below – RING 999

 - Suspected stroke

 - Fluctuating levels of consciousness or completely unconscious

 - Difficulty breathing or stopped breathing with a change in colour